PyIRoGlass Documentation

 Note

-The function assumes that the input composition includes all relevant oxides and that the Volatile_PH DataFrame contains peak height data for all specified peaks.
+The function assumes that the input chemistry includes all relevant oxides and that the Volatile_PH DataFrame contains peak height data for all specified peaks.
 Errors in input data or missing values may affect the accuracy of the results.

 Functions for calculating density, molar absorptivity

-PyIRoGlass.calculate_density(composition, T, P, model='LS')[source]
+PyIRoGlass.calculate_density(chemistry, T, P, model='LS')[source]

-The calculate_density function inputs the MI composition file and outputs the glass density at the temperature and pressure of analysis.
+The calculate_density function inputs the MI chemistry file and outputs the glass density at the temperature and pressure of analysis.
 The mole fraction is calculated.
 The total molar volume xivibari is determined from sum of the mole fractions of each oxide * partial molar volume at room temperature and pressure of analysis.
 The gram formula weight gfw is then determined by summing the mole fractions*molar masses.
 The density is finally determined by dividing gram formula weight by total molar volume.

 Parameters: